symfony/symfony-docs/translation.rst

 The choice of which loader to use is entirely up to you and is a matter of taste.
-The recommended option is to use YAML for simple projects and use XLIFF if you're generating translations with specialized programs or teams.
+The recommended option is to use YAML for simple projects and use XLIFF if you are generating translations with specialized programs or teams.

 .. caution::